CyberCookie/siegel/__example/README.md

 # siegel demo project
-- To run the project in development mode: `npm run dev`
+- To run the project in development mode: `npm run dev` (alias `npm run build_serv`).
-- To build the project in dev/prod mode run `npm run prod:build` / `npm run dev:build` accordingly
+- To build the project in dev/prod mode run `npm run build` / `npm run build:prod` accordingly.
-- To host the project locally using NodeJS server make sure you had built it first running one of the commands above and then run `npm run server`.
+- To host the project locally using NodeJS server (make sure you had built it first running one of the commands above) run `npm run serv` / `npm run serv:prod`.
+- To build in prod mode and to host using `pm2` daemon - run `npm run build_serv:prod`.
+- To validate the project code with eslint and typescript run `npm run validate`
+- To deploy the project from scratch run `npm run deploy`.
+This script installs dependencies, siegel's peer dependencies and executes `npm run build_serv:prod` command from above.

 Project structure:
 - ./client - place for all the clientside related code and assets.